✙ comments & commentary

 - Roman Catholic priest

-“Hermit Bartholomew contacted me, after some thirty years, because he felt like he needed to call me.
+“Brother Bartholomew contacted me, after some thirty years, because he felt like he needed to call me.
 This happened exactly at a moment that I found myself in a difficult situation in my life without a clear way forward.
-For the next couple of years hermit Bartholomew supported me with his intercessory prayers, his practical advice, and his mild admonitions.
+For the next couple of years Bartholomew supported me with his intercessory prayers, his practical advice, and his mild admonitions.
 In the end, I made it through and found stable ground once again.
-I’m very grateful to God for the help hermit Bartholomew provided me with during these difficult years."
+I’m very grateful to God for the help Bartholomew provided me with during these difficult years."

 - professional musician, father of two teenagers